qa-p1/Vibeflow/README.md

     │   └── settings_frame.py
     ├── icons
     │   ├── containing all the icons needed
-    ├── README.md
     └── requirements.txt
 ```

+---
+## 🛠️ Technical Details

+- **Framework**: PySide6
+- **Language**: Python
+- **Architecture**: Modern, modular design for easy maintenance and updates.

+## 🔜 Upcoming Features

+We're constantly working to improve VibeFlow Music.
+Here are some features in our pipeline:
+- Enhanced visualization options
+- Advanced equalizer settings
+- Cross-platform sync capabilities
+- And much more!

 ## 💡 Philosophy

 VibeFlow Music is built on three core principles:
 1. **Simplicity**: Focus on the music, not the interface
 2. **Integration**: All essential features in one place
 3. **User Experience**: Smooth, intuitive, and enjoyable to use

 ## 🤝 Contributing

 We welcome contributions!
 Whether it's bug reports, feature suggestions, or code contributions, every input helps make VibeFlow Music better for everyone.

-## ⚠️ Disclaimer

-VibeFlow Music respects copyright laws and intellectual property rights.
-Please use the download feature responsibly and only for content you have the right to download.
+### How to Contribute
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ---